Agricultural Soils Capability Assessment

 - Define a “soils assessment auditing committee” of professional peers to periodically re-evaluate soils professionals.

-OAR 660-033-0030 applies to land zoned for exclusive farm use or mixed farm-forest use.
-It also applies to rezonings from forest to nonresource use, where the applicant relies on alternative soils information to demonstrate that the land does not qualify as agricultural land.
-The rule applies to changes in plan designations and zoning, certain nonfarm dwelling and nonfarm land division approvals and potentially other applications.
+OAR 660-033-0030 and -0045 apply to land zoned for exclusive farm use or mixed farm-forest use.
+They also apply to rezonings from forest to nonresource use, where the applicant relies on alternative soils information to demonstrate that the land does not qualify as agricultural land.
+The rules apply to changes in plan designations and zoning, certain nonfarm dwelling and nonfarm land division approvals and potentially other applications.
 Rule references to a “person” seeking more detailed soils information means any individual, partnership, corporation, association, governmental subdivision or agency or public or private organization of any kind.

 Soils professionals may apply to the department to be placed on the List of Qualified Soils Professionals, below.
 Applicants who are Certified Professional Soil Classifiers (CPSC) in good standing with the SSSA must complete and return the Soils Professional Application to Perform Soils Assessments.
 Applicants who are Certified Professional Soil Scientists (CPSS) in good standing with the SSSA, who have equivalent qualifications as a CPSC as determined by an independent panel of soils professionals, may also apply to be placed on the List by completing and returning the application form as well as the Professional Experience Form.
 Applications will be reviewed and processed on a quarterly or as-needed basis.
 Soils professionals must re-apply for listing on a biennial basis.
 Applicants will be asked to sign a liability waiver and to submit an annual listing of preliminary field checks by county (involving no property identification) that did not result in a soils report.
 This will help the department to focus on areas of the state where “shopping” for soils reports is occurring.